Deputy Solicitor-Division of Land Resources

 Cally Younger joined the Department of Interior in August 2017 as Counselor for the Bureau of Land Management.
+She is currently the Deputy Solicitor in the Division of Land Resources.

 Before joining the Department of the Interior, attorney Cally Younger “served as counsel to Governor C.L.
 ‘Butch’ Otter of Idaho.”
 From September 2012 to December 2013, Younger served as Legal Counsel and Policy Advisor in the Governor’s Office of Species Conservation, and beginning in January 2014 she served as General Counsel in the Office of Governor.
 Younger was also appointed by the governor to serve as the Idaho’s public records ombudsman “to review state agencies’ policies on public records.”
 She holds a Bachelor’s degree from Northwest Nazarene University and a J.D. from the University of Idaho College of Law.